kleinay/QASem/README.md

 If you wish to test the nominalization detection component, see [its own demo here](https://huggingface.co/spaces/kleinay/nominalization-detection-demo), or visit the [QANom End-To-End demo](https://huggingface.co/spaces/kleinay/qanom-end-to-end-demo).

+## Repository for Model Training & Experiments

+The underlying QA-SRL and QANom models were trained and evaluated using the code at [qasrl-seq2seq](https://github.com/kleinay/qasrl-seq2seq) repository.

+The code for training and evaluating the QADiscourse model will be uploaded soon.